 Customer experience is something that seems to crop up time and time again.
 And it’s here once more for ecommerce trends 2019.
 The difference?
 In the past, customer experience was almost like an optional extra.
 Something that could get you ahead of others while still allowing room to compete on other things.
 But in 2019 brands will need to provide an epic experience as standard.

 "We’re all aware of the huge retail bankruptcies that took place in 2018 - Toys R Us, Sears and plenty more.
 Why did these fail?
 Not because of a lack of demand, but because people can buy the same products via a better experience somewhere else.
 "Look at what some of the trendsetters in the industry are doing and there’s a stark difference.
 They’re creating enjoyable, aesthetically pleasing experiences in-store that people actually want to spend time at, not just buy and get out.
-Then online there are interactive and personalized buying processes done through smartphone apps and social media messaging - all integrated together into one omnichannel experience.
+Then online there are interactive and personalised buying processes done through smartphone apps and social media messaging - all integrated together into one omnichannel experience.
 "This is how serious retailers will succeed in 2019.
 We'll likely see more trailblazing brands win big by adopting these ideas, while bankruptcies continue to hit the 'old guard'."

 ~ Matt Warren Founder & CEO, Veeqo